-50. ITS: Intelligent Transportation Systems

-51. IVR: Interactive Voice Response

-- 52. Joint Board: A board created by the Interlocal Agreement composed of the Public Finance Director of the State of Indiana, the Chairperson of KPTIA, the Secretary of KYTC, and the Commissioner of INDOT, or any of their representatives or their respective successors.
+- 47. IP: Internet Protocol - 48.
+ITS: Intelligent Transportation Systems - 49.
+IVR: Interactive Voice Response - 50.
+Joint Board: A board created by the Interlocal Agreement composed of the Public Finance Director of the State of Indiana, the Chairperson of KPTIA, the Secretary of KYTC, and the Commissioner of INDOT, or any of their representatives or their respective successors.
 The Joint Board may designate one or more individuals or groups of individuals to administer this solicitation and the Contract(s).
 Any reference made to the Joint Board in this document shall mean the Joint Board or its designee.
-Specifically, "Joint Board approval" means approval by a designee of the Joint Board unless the nature and scope of the approval contemplated would require a formal resolution in accordance with Joint Board by-laws. - 53.
-Kennedy Bridge: The bridge currently carrying I-65 traffic which is to be rehabilitated and reconstructed to carry only I-65 southbound traffic. - 54.
-Kentucky Public Transportation Infrastructure Authority (KPTIA): An independent de jure municipal corporation and political subdivision of the Commonwealth of Kentucky with the authority to participate in the construction, operation, financing, and oversight of significant transportation projects connecting Kentucky and Indiana, and to review, approve, and monitor all such projects, and to assist with the operation, financing, and management thereof in accordance with KRS Chapter 175B. - 55.
-Kentucky Transportation Building: Main Kentucky Transportation Cabinet office located at 200 Mero Street, Frankfort, KY 40622 - 56.
+Specifically, "Joint Board approval" means approval by a designee of the Joint Board unless the nature and scope of the approval contemplated would require a formal resolution in accordance with Joint Board bi-laws. - 51.
+Kennedy Bridge: The bridge currently carrying I-65 traffic which is to be rehabilitated and reconstructed to carry only I-65 southbound traffic. - 52.
+Kentucky Public Transportation Infrastructure Authority (KPTIA): An independent de jure municipal corporation and political subdivision of the Commonwealth of Kentucky with the authority to participate in the construction, operation, financing, and oversight of significant transportation projects connecting Kentucky and Indiana, and to review, approve, and monitor all such projects, and to assist with the operation, financing, and management thereof in accordance with KRS Chapter 175B. - 53.
+Kentucky Transportation Building: 200 Mero Street, Frankfort, KY 40622 - 54.
 Kentucky Transportation Cabinet (KYTC): A department and agency of the Commonwealth of Kentucky responsible for, and with authority to direct and control the establishment, construction, and maintenance of Kentucky's primary road system.
-In terms of its role as procuring agency for the Contract(s), KYTC is acting on behalf of the Joint Board. - 57.
-Kentucky Transportation Cabinet's Enterprise Database (TED): The database used by KYTC to store accounting, road and bridge conditions, and other related data for reporting purposes. - 58.
-LAN: Local Area Network.
-A computer network that interconnects computers in a limited area using network media.
-The defining characteristics of LANs include their usually higher data-transfer rates, smaller geographic area coverage.
+In terms of its role as procuring agency for the Contract(s), KYTC is acting on behalf of the Joint Board. - 55.
+Kentucky Transportation Cabinet's Enterprise Database (TED): The database used by KYTC to store accounting, road and bridge conditions, and other related data for reporting purposes.

+56. LAN: Local Area Network